filecoin-project/filecoin-solidity/README.md

 ## Notice

-This is software is available under Apache 2.0 License.
-Use of this library implies your acceptance of these terms and conditions
+This software is dual-licensed under the [MIT License](./LICENSE-MIT) and the [Apache Software License v2](./LICENSE-APACHE) by way of the [Permissive License Stack](https://protocol.ai/blog/announcing-the-permissive-license-stack/).
+Use of this library implies your acceptance of these terms and conditions.

 Things to keep in mind, while using this library: